Skip to Page Content

 1.3 Members not yet trained at these levels must be closely supervised by trained members when operating at scenes.
 Members that are not trained in structural fire skills shall not be assigned interior duties at structural fires and may only participate as support personnel.

-1.4 Sufficient equivalency of training shall be determined by the Commission through the Director of the Delaware State Fire School (DSFS).
+1.6 Sufficient equivalency of training shall be determined by the Commission through the Director of the Delaware State Fire School (DSFS).
+Those seeking equivalency shall submit full training records or transcripts shall be submitted to the DSFS for review.

 26 DE Reg.
 937 (05/01/23)